Consistent approach to study gluon quasi-particles: Introduction

-Here we argue that the issue lies with the usual method of obtaining a mean value of the Polyakov loop and putting it back to obtain the thermodynamic potential.
-We propose a new prescription for obtaining the thermal averages and thermodynamic observables that can solve the issue even when using only the gluonic quasi-particle term.
-In this approach, not only the pressure, but various other important observables can be reliably predicted, both below and above $T_d$.
+Here we argue that the issue lies with the method of obtaining the statistics.
+Usually the saddle point approximation is employed to obtain the mean value of the Polyakov loop, which is then put back to obtain the thermodynamic potential.
+We propose a new prescription for obtaining the thermal averages and thermodynamic observables that can solve the issue and reliably predict various observables both below and above $T_d$.